Edward Elgar Publishing Law Package

 HeinOnline is now able to offer comprehensive coverage of selected Elgar legal journals online through a special arrangement.
-Seven titles have been added to the Law Journal Library with a three-year embargo at no additional charge, and current content for these journals is now available with a new package.
+Nine titles have been added to the Law Journal Library with a three-year embargo at no additional charge, and current content for these journals is now available with a new package.
 Purchasing the package will open access to the most current material published in all included titles on both HeinOnline and Elgaronline’s platforms for one great price.

 A journal addressing the dynamic developments in environmental law in the Asia Pacific region, APJEL was established in 1996 and has a global reputation for publishing scholarly and current analysis of all aspects of Asia Pacific environmental law and policy.
 APJEL has been published by Edward Elgar since 2016 and joins Edward Elgar’s growing list of international scholarly journals.
 This journal releases two issues a year.

 The Cambridge International Law Journal (CILJ) succeeds the Cambridge Journal of International and Comparative Law, which was established in 2011 at the University of Cambridge.
 CILJ is a double-blind peer-reviewed journal with a broad focus on international law.

 CILJ publishes in all areas of international law, including regional and transnational legal regime, such as European Union law.
 CILJ provides a platform for both young and well-established academics to publish outstanding research on cutting-edge, highly topical international law issues alongside (and in dialogue with) each other.
 This journal releases two issues a year.